Radhakrishnan3101/Cycle-3-8-Implementation-of-error-detection-using-CRC-CCITT-16-bit-technique-Code-blocks/README.md

 # 8 Implementation of error detection using CRC CCITT [16 bit] technique

-# CRC-16 Bit Error Detection Lab
+# CRC-16 Bit Error Detection

 ## 🧠 AIM
 To write a program for error detection using the Cyclic Redundancy Check (CRC-16 bit) technique.